plaited/plaited/playbook/api/plaited/utils/functions/callAll.md

 > **callAll**\<`F`\>(...`fns`): (...`args`) => `void`

-Call all function passed in with the same arguments when invoked
+Calls all the given functions with the same arguments and returns nothing.
+If a function is not actually a function, it is skipped.

 ## Type parameters